P. Kakkan: Family

 He had five sons and one daughter.

-P K Padmanthan, his first son, served the Tamil Nadu Government as President and Registrar of Cooperative societies.
+P K Padmanathan, his first son, served the Tamil Nadu Government as President and Registrar of Cooperative societies.
 He was married to Prof. V S Krishnakumari who is a paediatrician and worked as the Director of Institute of Child Health Egmore, Chennai (see Madras Medical College).
 His eldest granddaughter Meenakshi Vijayakumar is currently the Deputy Director in TN fire Services.
 She is one of the two woman fire officers recruited in Fire service in the country.
 His second granddaughter Shanthi Krishnan, works in the UK for the National Health Service.

 His second son, P K Pakkiyanathan, worked for Simpson's Chennai.

 His third son, P K Kasiviswanathan, was an IPS officer who worked as Assistant commissioner of Police in Madurai.